digitalcredentials/tls-did/doc/documentation.md

 ## TLS-DID Operations

-In this section we describe to use the [tls-did](https://github.com/digitalcredentials/tls-did) and the [tls-did-resolver](https://github.com/digitalcredentials/tls-did) library to run the four DID method operations.
+In this section we describe how to use the [tls-did](https://github.com/digitalcredentials/tls-did) and the [tls-did-resolver](https://github.com/digitalcredentials/tls-did) library to run the four DID method operations.

 ### Create